Biden to split frozen Afghan funds for 9/11 victims, relief | Law-Order

 - United States

-International funding to Afghanistan was suspended and billions of dollars of the country's assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in mid-August.
+International funding to Afghanistan was suspended and billions of dollars of the country's assets abroad, mostly in the United States, were frozen after the Taliban took control of the country in August.

 The official noted that US courts where 9/11 victims have filed claims against the Taliban will also have to take action for the victims to be compensated.